pfapi/pfapi/README.md

 *(it is not the same as the rate limits that come with strapi)*

-Changes made to the two collections are effective immediately without restarting strapi servers.
+Changes made to the two collections are effective immediately without restarting strapi server.

 Without enabling the defense middleware of pfapi plugin, the above mechanisms work only for Pfapi APIs.

-To enable the defense middleware and cover all routes:
+To enable the defense middleware and cover all routes that Strapi server provides:

 config/middlewares.js